About

 By supporting the ALLIANCE membership team in developing a bespoke plan to continue the work to improve the membership service and another to democratise the knowledge across the organisation about the membership, Opencast provided the ALLIANCE with tools the team needed to continue working in a user-centred way.

+Our experience with Opencast has demonstrated the value of taking that step back, analysing and refocusing on the user experience.
 As an organisation we champion the design and development of person-centred care and designing services for the people who use them.
-Knowing we should do this and understanding how to do it can be challenging, particularly in the third sector where we often work in small teams with conflicting priorities.
-Working with Opencast’s UCD experts was a first step in giving us the skills and tools to begin fine-tuning our offer to the experiences and needs of our members.
+But knowing we should do this and understanding how to do it can be challenging, particularly in the third sector where we often work in small teams with conflicting priorities.
+Working with Opencast’s UCD experts was a first step in giving us the skills and tools to begin fine-tuning our membership offer to the experiences and needs of our members.

 Health and Social Care ALLIANCE Scotland